etosworld/etos-deepcut/README.md

 ### etos-deepcut

-A tool for object segmentation from extreme points. for [ETOS](https://etos.world) Ecosystem.
+A tool for object segmentation from extreme points.

 ### About Deep Extreme Cut (DEXTR)